meedan/check-api/README.md

 ### Background processing

-Somethings run in background, for example: Slack notifications.
+Some tasks run in background, for example: Slack notifications.
 They are processed using Sidekiq.
 Start Sidekiq with `bundle exec sidekiq` and monitor through the web interface at `/sidekiq`.
 We suggest that you protect that path with HTTP authentication.

 ### Migration